Call for Tutorial Proposals

 The honorarium for a 1.5-hour tutorial is $1,000 US dollars (to be split among speakers) plus a waiver of one conference registration fee.
 Tutorial presenters will be responsible for covering all their other expenses.

-- Sen Wang (Griffith University, Australia)
+- Sen Wang (The University of Queensland, Australia)